tomasperezidoven/devops-challenge/README.md

 4. How would you implement monitoring?
 5. Identify any potential gray areas that could affect functionality and propose solutions.
 6. If we want to transition to an active-active scenario, what modifications would be necessary?

+Share a link to your own repo with the proposals